• Skip to primary navigation

 Sausage and cheese waffle batter in bowl

-These are also pretty simple to put together, especially if you have leftover breakfast sausage (or ham if you prefer) on hand - just give it a quick chop and you're good to go.
-Otherwise you'll have to cook some up before you mix up the batter.
-No cooking required if you use ham instead.
+These waffles are pretty simple to put together, especially if you have leftover breakfast sausage (or ham if you prefer) on hand.
+Just give it a quick chop and you're good to go.
+Otherwise, you'll have to cook some up before you mix up the batter.
+No cooking is required if you use ham instead.

 Sausage and cheese waffle batter in iron

-The batter will be thick - almost like a cross between waffle batter and biscuit dough.
-It definitely won't be pourable - you'll have to spoon it onto the the waffle iron and use the back of the spoon or spatula to spread it around.
+When you mix up the batter, it will be thick - almost like a cross between waffle batter and biscuit dough.
+It definitely won't be pourable - you'll have to spoon it onto the waffle maker and use the back of the spoon or spatula to spread it around.
 Don't overfill the iron either, or the waffles will get super thick and take forever to cook.

 Finished sausage and cheese waffle in iron